 Books about the Modern History of Crete

 Some of these books have recently turned into best-sellers due to their accuracy and perfect description of the history of the island in recent times.
-Some of them, which could be read as fiction, indeed are a magnificent account of Crete’s role and participation in WWII.
+Some of them, which could be read as fiction, are indeed a magnificent account of Crete’s role and participation in WWII.

 The Cretan Runner